hermangroup/docs/wallets/historiacore/cmd-rpc.rst

   Returns a hex-encoded proof that "txid" was included in a block. gettxoutsetinfo
   Returns statistics about the unspent transaction output set.
-Note this call may take some time. preciousblock "blockhash"
+Note this call may take some time. verifychain ( checklevel nblocks )
-  Treats a block as if it were received before others with the same work.
-A later preciousblock call can override the effect of an earlier one.
-The effects of preciousblock are not retained across restarts. pruneblockchain
-  Prune blockchain up to specified height or unix timestamp. verifychain ( checklevel nblocks )
   Verifies blockchain database.
 verifytxoutproof "proof"